npersson001/Fitbit-Grapher/README.md

 ### Task 3

-Create a thread on the server side that broadcasts the **JSONObject** received by the connection object.
-In order to support this, create an object that implements runnable that takes **JSONObject**s off of a **LinkedBlockingQueue** (documentation [here](https://docs.oracle.com/javase/8/docs/api/?java/util/concurrent/LinkedBlockingQueue.html)) and sends them to the client in order.
-Note that the server's connection object must now put all incoming **JSONObject**s on this **LinkedBlockingQueue** and both objects/threads must have access to this queue somehow.
+Create a thread on the server side that broadcasts the **JSONObject** received by the connection object/thread.
+In order to support this, create an object that implements **Runnable** that takes **JSONObject**s off of a **LinkedBlockingQueue** (documentation [here](https://docs.oracle.com/javase/8/docs/api/?java/util/concurrent/LinkedBlockingQueue.html)) and sends them to the client in order.
+Note that the server's connection object/thread must now put all incoming **JSONObject**s on this **LinkedBlockingQueue** and both objects/threads must have access to this queue somehow.